medic/medic-docs/configuration/developing-community-health-applications.md

     medic-conf --local compile-app-settings backup-app-settings upload-app-settings

 ## Targets
 Health workers can easily view their goals and progress for the month, even while offline.
-Targets refer to in-app analytics widgets.
-These widgets can be set to track metrics for an individual CHW or for an entire health facility, depending on what data the logged in user has access to.
+Targets refer to in-app analytics widgets displayed on the Analytics Tab.
 Targets can only be seen by users that have offline access (user type is "restricted to their place").
 When defining targets, you have access to all the contacts (people and places) that the logged in user has on their device, along with all the reports about them.

+Targets can be set to track metrics for an individual CHW or for an entire health facility, depending on what data the logged in user has access to.
 Here are some example targets:

 <!-- TODO: Update annotated screenshots -->